 The cost of bone grafts can vary greatly depending on where you choose to carry out your treatment.

 Here, at our practice, we charge from £400, depending on the severity and the amount of bone in your jaw and will ensure your aftercare requirements are dealt with appropriately.

-There is also the possibility that if you choose to have your implant surgery with us too, that we can combine a lot of these additional procedures and can incorporate these costs into your final bill.
+There is also the possibility that if you choose to have your implant surgery with us too, we can combine a lot of these additional procedures and can incorporate these costs into your final bill.